Tunde Akinsola

-Babatunde Jimoh "Tunde" Akinsola (born 10 March 2003) is a Nigerian professional footballer who plays as a winger for Portuguese club AVS Futebol SAD.
+Babatunde Jimoh "Tunde" Akinsola (born 10 March 2003) is a Nigerian professional footballer who plays as a winger for Belgian Pro League club Cercle Brugge.

 Club career

 Born in Lagos, Akinsola started his career with Nigerian side Valiant FC, a non-league side from his hometown.
 In 2020, he joined the youth ranks of Swedish second-tier side Vasalunds IF, and made his senior debut with the club on 4 August 2021, coming on as a late substitute in a 1–0 Superettan home loss against Helsingborgs IF.

 In September 2022, after returning to Valiant, Akinsola moved to La Liga side Real Valladolid on trial, and signed a permanent 18-month contract with the club on 26 January 2023; he was initially assigned to the reserves in Segunda Federación.
 He made his first team – and La Liga – debut on 14 May, replacing Cyle Larin late into a 3–0 home loss to Sevilla FC; by doing so, he became the second Nigerian to play for the club, after Bartholomew Ogbeche.

 On 31 January 2024, Valladolid sent Akinsola on loan to Liga Portugal 2 club AVS Futebol SAD until the end of the 2023–24 season.
 On 15 August, he moved to the club permanently.

+Following AVS's relegation, on 3 September 2026, Akinsola signed a four-year contract with Cercle Brugge in Belgium.